 We cannot appreciate the trend without actually looking at the market perspectives.

 Internet of Things market amounted to $170 billion in 2017 and is projected to reach 561 USD billion by 2022.
 The number of connected devices is set to rise from 20 billion in 2015 up to 42 billion in 2022, as shown by Statista.

 The scope of industries taking advantage of IoT is also somewhat impressive.

 Yet we still have to control all this.
 And this is where apps show up.

 To ease the process of IoT app development both Google and Apple came up with their own toolkits - Brillo and HomeKit respectively.

 - Nest allows users to monitor all IoT devices at their homes right from their hands with the help of a dedicated app.
-You can control your thermostat, arm or disarm an alarm system, see what is going in your home with a camera and be aware if your protect alarm is triggered.
+You can control your thermostat, arm or disarm the alarm system, see what is going in your home with a camera and be aware of whether your protect alarm is triggered.

 - Blossom is a smart-watering system that employs real-time weather data to adapt your watering plan.
 The system consists of a Bluetooth-powered controller and a mobile app, that makes it easy to install and manage.

 - Pawscout empowers you to track your pet’s whereabouts.
 The device, namely a Bluetooth Low Energy (BLE) GPS tag is attached to a pet’s collar and connects to the mobile app.
 Other features include digital pet profiles and medical records, the online community for pet owners or a map with pet-oriented places.